robbie-cahill/tunnelmole-client/README.md

 ```

 #### Starting tunnelmole using code
-First import `tunnelmole`.
-You can do this either:
+First import `tunnelmole` using one of the following methods:

 As an ES Module with `import`
 ```